DanSleeman/PMC_Automation_Tools/src/UX_Data_Source_Tools/README.md

 The TEST server does support this.
 I've added this class to include the legacy server connect option when using OpenSSL 3+

-# uxResponse class
+# UXResponse class

 Stores the response as an object with each key:value pair as an attribute.
 additional attributes of `_request_body_`, `_status_code_`, and `_transaction_no_` are added for tracking and debugging purposes.

-# uxDataSourceInput class
+# UXDataSourceInput class

 Used for more cleanly managing data source testing and usage.
 This allows for default attributes to be kept for all inputs.